 Hissing Noise From Brake Pedal

 Do you hear a hissing noise coming from the brake pedal?
-The noise may be constant, or you may only hear it when you press the gas pedal.
+The noise may be constant or only heard when you press the gas pedal.

 If you hear a hissing noise from under the dashboard that changes when you press or release the brake pedal area, it most likely is a brake booster that is failing.